ShonP40/ESPRoomba/README.md

 - Get a detailed charging status from the iRobot (if the `DEBUG` option is set to `true`)
 - Ability to guess the iRobot's status (the [`Roomba Open Interface (OI)`](https://www.irobotweb.com/-/media/MainSite/PDFs/About/STEM/Create/iRobot_Roomba_600_Open_Interface_Spec.pdf) doesn't report cleaning status)
 - Ability to report more advanced sensors (Battery temperature & voltage, General power usage, Motor currents and the value of the Virtual Wall sensor) (if the `SENSORS` option is set to `true`)
+- Ability to restart the `ESP` and the `iRobot` using an MQTT command
 - Can be hooked into Home Assistant using only a `MQTT Vacuum` configuration

 # Credits